Quarterly Critic’s Choice

 Otto Klemperer conducts the Wiener Symphoniker

-The VOX Recordings and live performances 1951-1963.
+The VOX Recordings and Live Performances 1951-1963.
 Wiener Symphoniker, Otto Klemperer.
 16 SACDs, archiphon 699030 (Zweitausendeins)

-Hasn’t the EMI oeuvre already said everything about Klemperer?
+Hasn’t the EMI œuvre already said everything about Klemperer?
 Apparently not.
 Without the earlier studio productions by VOX and the live recordings by ORF, the picture of this great musician would be incomplete; earlier and later versions, studio and live variants shed light upon each other, significantly so in the case of the »Missa solemnis«: just listening again to the expressive VOX recording is a strong incentive to take another look at Klemperer’s output.
 Moreover, this sonically extremely carefully-restored and generously-supplied collection is a significant document of the special status of the Vienna Symphony Orchestra.
 For the jury: Thomas Voigt

 Crossover Productions